animo/siera-cli/docs/contributing.md

 We love tests, but recognize that there is a shortage of them at the moment.
 We encourage you to take a look at [Rust's guide](https://doc.rust-lang.org/book/ch11-01-writing-tests.html) on how to create an automated test.
 We are happy to provide support for writing tests on the PR.

+Currently a simple suite of tests can be executed by running `./tests/run.sh`.